Music Education Resources

 Video library of engaging musical activities and curriculum for kids ages 2-12

-Open and free learning resources powered by rock and roll featuring lesson plans, activities, and materials for students of all ages
+Open and free learning resources powered by rock and roll culture, featuring lesson plans, activities, and materials for students of all ages.

 Home to 170+ always free arts-integrated lesson plans that are accessible to people everywhere.
 Featuring artists from The Beatles to Beyonce, the TeachRock curriculum offers media-rich resources for General Music, Social Studies, ELA, STEAM and all grade-bands.